hesselberthlab/lab-website-new/_pages/about.md

 A second focus is on **molecular tools that enhance single-cell and spatial transcriptomic experiments**.
-Our recent advances include the [measurement of enzyme activity and inhibition](https://pubmed.ncbi.nlm.nih.gov/32286626/) in single-cell assays, [tracking of ligands and associated gene expression responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal tissue.
+Our recent advances include the [measurement of enzyme activity and inhibition](https://pubmed.ncbi.nlm.nih.gov/32286626/) in single-cell assays and [tracking ligands and associated gene expression responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal tissue.